sinnie/learn_web_dev/node.md

 [Node Docs](https://nodejs.org/en/)

+## Introduction to Node
+Node.js was created in 2009 by Ryan Dahl.
+It is an open-source, cross-platform JavaScript runtime environment for developing a diverse variety of server tools and applications.
+Node uses Chrome's V8 engine to create an event-driven, _non-blocking_ I/O model that makes it lightweight and efficient.
+Node excels in data-intensive, real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
+In short, Node allows developers to write JavaScript programs that run directly on an operating system and is commonly used to create HTTP servers.

+JavaScript outside of the browser is concerned with operating system tasks, and, therefore, has access to the following functions:
+* `fs.readFile()`
+* `fs.writeFile()`
+* `path.join()`
+* `http.createServer()`
+* `server.listen()`

+## Modules
+Node.js is organized into __modules__.
+Modules are a collection of functions that can be imported into a file using the `require()` function.

 ## Initializing a server:
 A Node server is created with one callback.
 For each HTTP request that arrives, the callback is invoked with two args - res, req